Biotechnological innovation to reduce cadmium in cocoa: a crucial breakthrough for sustainable agriculture

 Published at: 10 September 2024

-The project, "Bioprocess to Reduce the Solubility of Rhizospheric Cadmium," was recently presented by Dra.
-Adalguisa Scotti, director of the Bioenvironmental Laboratory at the San Rafael Regional Faculty of the National Technological University (UTN) in Mendoza, Argentina, during the 19th Annual Technical Monitoring Workshop of FONTAGRO.
+The project, "Bioprocess for reducing the solubility of rhizospheric cadmium," was recently presented by Dr. Adalguisa Scotti, director of the Bioenvironmental Laboratory at the San Rafael Regional Faculty of the National Technological University (UTN) in Mendoza, Argentina, during the 19th Annual Technical Follow-up Workshop of FONTAGRO.
 This virtual event brought together experts from across Latin America and the Caribbean to discuss the latest advances in agriculture in the face of climate change and artificial intelligence.

 Cadmium, a heavy metal that accumulates in soils, has been identified as a major threat to cocoa crops, especially in Latin America, where fine flavor cocoa production is a crucial economic resource.
 Since 2019, the European Union has set a maximum limit of 0.8 mg/kg of cadmium in cocoa beans, forcing producers to seek solutions to comply with these regulations without compromising their production capacity.